Cart

 • Guide Languages: Chinese & English.

-• Advice on Meals: Lunch is not included in this tour, please have a big breakfast and pack snacks just in case you get a bit peckish during sightseeing.
-If you want to try authentic local food for lunch, please feel free to inform your guide who is always ready to help.
+• Advice on Meals: Lunch is not included in this tour.
+We recommend having a substantial breakfast and bringing snacks in case you get hungry while sightseeing.
+If you'd like to experience authentic local cuisine for lunch, feel free to inform your guide, who will be happy to assist.

 Tour Itinerary at a Glance